caitlin-rich/astratempest/README.md

 The project was done as part of the Grace Hopper Stackathon.
 The goal was to have a completed project within about four and a half days.
 The prompt was to build something cool and learn something new.
 I chose to learn React Native, since I found a lot of success with React/Redux in the web browswer.
 Although there are heavy similarities between the two, I definitely found there was a learning curve with React Native - and I never expected to miss CSS so much!

 # Things I Loved About This Project
-*Learning how to build a mobile app!
+*Learning how to use React Native and build a mobile app!
 So cool!
 *I hadn't pulled information from an API before, and now I have access to so much new information.
 *Learning cool space facts.
 Not necessarily relevant to coding, but still neat.
 Did you know that it's raining sulfer on Venus almost 100% of the time?
+*I learned the basics of React Hooks, which I can't wait to implement in future projects!
+I didn't use them everywhere, but in the future I will potentially refactor to do so.

 # Future Features and Updates